🍸 Complete Guide to Italian Aperitivo Culture

 Don't Overdo the Food

-Aperitivo food is meant as light bites, not dinner.
-Take moderate portions and enjoy multiple visits.
+Aperitivo is meant for light bites, not a full dinner.
+Take moderate portions and enjoy the variety without overloading your plate.

 It's About Socializing

 Aperitivo is a social ritual.
-Take your time, chat with friends, and enjoy the relaxed atmosphere.
+Take your time, enjoy conversations, and embrace the relaxed Italian lifestyle.

 Stand at the Bar

-In many bars, standing at the bar is cheaper than table service.
-It's also more social and authentic.
+In many places, standing at the bar is more affordable than table service.
+It’s also a more authentic and social way to enjoy aperitivo.

 Expect to Pay €8-15